architecture-topography/topo/README.md

 /usr/local/bin/gitlab-ci-multi-runner run
 ```

+## Decision Register

+We document our decisions in the doc/adr/ directory.
+Add a new subsequent file e.g. *0001-graphql-as-query-language.md* and follow the format used in previous decision registers.
+OR use [adr-tools](https://github.com/npryce/adr-tools) to easily create a new decision register file for your decision.

 ## Deployment (old)

 After running `yarn build`, the artifact can be deployed to an AWS S3 bucket for example.
 At runtime, the app will need two files to be loaded: